xipki/xipki/assemblies/xipki-ocsp/README.md

 3. Download the `bcutil-jdk15on-<version>.jar`, `bcprov-jdk15on-<version>.jar` and `bcpkix-jdk15on-<version>.jar` from
   [BouncyCastle Latest Release](https://www.bouncycastle.org/latest_releases.html) to the folder `${CATALINA_HOME}/lib`.
 The cryptographic libraries are not included since we need the latest release.
+4. (Optional) If you use database other than PostgreSQL, MariaDB and MySQL, you need to download the JDBC driver to the folder `${CATALINA_HOME}/lib`.
-4. (Optional) If you use database other than MariaDB and MySQL, you need to overwrite the configuration templates with those in the corresponding sub folder in `${CONTAINER_ROOT}/xipki/etc/ocsp/database`, and download the JDBC driver to the folder `${CATALINA_HOME}/lib`.
+5. (Optional) If you use database other than MariaDB and MySQL, you need to overwrite the configuration templates with those in the corresponding sub folder in `${CONTAINER_ROOT}/xipki/etc/ocsp/database`.
-5. Add the line `org.apache.tomcat.util.buf.UDecoder.ALLOW_ENCODED_SLASH=true`
+6. Add the line `org.apache.tomcat.util.buf.UDecoder.ALLOW_ENCODED_SLASH=true`
    to the file `conf/catalina.properties` if OCSP over HTTP supported is activated.
-6. (optional) To accelerate the start process, append the following block to the property `tomcat.util.scan.StandardJarScanFilter.jarsToSkip` in the file `conf/catalina.properties`.
+7. (optional) To accelerate the start process, append the following block to the property `tomcat.util.scan.StandardJarScanFilter.jarsToSkip` in the file `conf/catalina.properties`.

 ```